seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 What part is important?
 ```

-Hotspots allow editors to specify:
+Hotspots allow editors to specify a:

 ```text
 Focus Area